ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ### Data volumes
 {: #expand-data-vols}

 After you provisioned and attached a data volume to a virtual server instance, you can increase its volume size in GB increments up to 16,000 GB capacity, depending on your volume profile.
-This process doesn't require you to perform manual steps.
-For example, you don't need to migrate your data to a larger volume.
 The resizing operation causes no outage or lack of access to the storage.

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.

-To expand a volume, it must be in an _available_ state and the instance must be running.
+To expand a  volume, it must be in an _available_ state and attached to an instance that must be running.

+You can use the UI, CLI, API, or Terraform to expand volume capacity.
 Your user authorization is verified before the volume is expanded.
-You can use the UI, CLI, API, or Terraform to expand volume capacity.

 You can expand the volume multiple times, up to its maximum capacity limit.
 After the volume is expanded, you can't reduce the volume capacity.
+{: important}

 Expanded capacity is determined by the maximum that is allowed by the volume's profile.

 Volumes that were created with one of the volume profiles from the [tiered family](/docs/vpc?topic=vpc-block-storage-profiles) can be expanded to the maximum size for its tier: